Trusted Reviews and Author Features Since 2016

 If you would like a book review click here

-I recommend this book to fantasy readers and young adult fans.
+I recommend this book to people that enjoy poems and lyrical storytelling.

 Written by Jeyran Main